niolabs/docs/docs/monitoring/system-monitor/README.md

 ### Instance cards
 All instances within a selected system will display as cards in the System Monitor.
 Each instance card contains the name of the instance, hostname, and port that the instance is running on.
 * Instances with issues:
   * Any instances with issues will display under this section.
-All issues that put the instance in this state will display under **Issues:**.
+All issues that put the instance in this state will display under **Issues**.
 * Instances without issues:
-  * All instances without issues will diaplay under this section.
+  * All instances without issues will display under this section.

 ### Viewing instance logs
 Additional issue details and error logs can be viewed by clicking on the instance card.
-This view provides a logger pannel which is default to view logs in *error* state.
+This view provides a logger pannel which defaults to viewing logs in an *error* state.
 Other useful information includes instance uptime and the version of the nio Platform that is running on the instance.

 <img class="left" src="/img/tasks/monitorlogger.png" />